LouisPwr/AdDeam/README.md

-## Quick Start:
+## Quick Start

-The directory testAdDeam in this repository contains 6 BAM files and a text file.
-After downloading, the text file needs to be updated with the paths to all BAM files.
-The tool can be tested with these BAM files in both meta and classic mode - just specify the desired mode when running `addeam-bam2prof.py`
+You can test the tool using the provided BAM files in this repository.

+- Navigate to the `testAdDeam` directory, which contains six BAM files for testing both **CLASSIC** and **META** modes.
+- Clone this repository or, if AdDeam is already installed, download the `testAdDeam` directory.
+- Retrieve the full paths of the BAM files (e.g., using `readlink -f`) and add them to the `test.txt` file.
+- Use this file as input for the `addeam-bam2prof.py` command.

 Running META mode: